 It didn’t happen overnight, but with each piece of art I created, and each piece of art I gave away, I began to find myself again.
 The stress became more manageable, the anger outbursts lessened, my self-esteem increased, the irrational fear that had been stifling me for so long began to subside, and most importantly, I began to find my happy place—a place outside of being mom, wife, and entrepreneur.

 With my newfound confidence, I began gifting my art to strangers... the mailman, the UPS gal, the appliance delivery guy, the librarian, the bank teller, basically anyone who would graciously accept my art.
 I even mailed my art to distant relatives and long-lost friends.
 After running out of people to gift my art to, and realizing that I just didn't want to go back to publishing the parenting magazine, I closed down that aspect of the business and took some much needed time off to reflect on my life.

-My hope is that this new venture will allow me to spread a little sunshine and joy with every creative woman I meet!
+My hope is that this new venture will allow me to spread a little sunshine and joy with every creative person I meet!